83-year-old accused of beating nursing home resident to death with walker held without bail

 Officers arrested Veguilla in connection with the assault.
 He was later taken to Bridgewater State Hospital, where he underwent a mental health evaluation.

-“How does an 83-year-old man have the time to do what he is being accused of doing and no one stepping in to intervene?”
-Veguillia’s son Henry said.
+“He is not oriented.
+While he knew he was at the court, he doesn’t know the day of the month or even the year,” she said.

-Erika Wallace, whose father lives in the nursing home and knew the victim, claims Veguilla used his walker to beat his roommate.
+Veguilla’s son Henry said his father had not been taking his medicine.

-“I’ve seen some pretty crazy things here, nothing along these lines,” she said.
-“Just to hear it happened so close to you, just crazy, because my father could have been his roommate.
-They switch roommates daily here to just kind of switch things up.”
+“How does an 83-year-old man have the time to do what he is being accused of doing and no one stepping in to intervene?” his son said.

 Athena Health Care Systems, which runs the nursing home, released a statement that read, “The Oxford’s heart goes out to the families of those involved in last night’s incident.
 Our center is making additional support services available to our staff and residents.
 The Oxford Center and staff are working with the Haverhill and State Police Departments in their investigation.
 Based on our initial internal investigation, our staff acted quickly and appropriately in the matter; we are unable to comment further or provide additional details.”